How to finance a mobile or manufactured home

 A chattel loan is a special type of personal property loan you can use to purchase a mobile home.
 These mobile home loans are designed for financing expensive vehicles like planes, boats, mobile homes or farm equipment, where the property guarantees the loan.

-Some lenders offer chattel loans for manufactured home purchases that are insured by the Federal Housing Administration (FHA), the U.S. Department of Veterans Affairs (VA) and the Rural Housing Service (RHS) through the U.S. Department of Agriculture.
-While you may be able to find lenders that offer both chattel loans and traditional mortgages, these two loan types differ in a few ways.
+Some lenders offer chattel loans for manufactured home purchases that are insured by the FHA, the VA and the Rural Housing Service (RHS) through the U.S. Department of Agriculture.
+Additionally, the closing process for chattel loans is usually faster and less restrictive than what you would experience with a traditional mortgage.

 Personal loans

 Mobile homes are far cheaper than traditional homes, so you may be able to finance your purchase through a personal loan.
+Because personal loans are flexible, you can use them for almost any purpose — including mobile home loans.

-Because personal loans are flexible loans you can use for almost any purpose, they can serve as mobile home loans.
 However, personal loan interest rates tend to be higher than those of other types of loans, such as mortgages or auto loans.
-The trade-off is you don’t have to provide any collateral — which means you won’t lose your home if you default — and the application process tends to be shorter and involves less paperwork.
+The trade-off is you don’t have to provide any collateral — which means you won’t lose your home if you default on a personal loan — and the application process tends to be shorter and involves less paperwork.

-Another important advantage of personal loans over mortgages is they’re typically cheap or free to set up, says Steve Sexton, CEO of Sexton Advisory Group.
+Another important advantage of personal loans over mortgages is they’re typically inexpensive or free to set up, says Steve Sexton, CEO of Sexton Advisory Group.
 “There’s no costly title, escrow or appraisal fees.
 And the lender has zero interest in or control over your home because the loan is not secured.”

 Personal loan lenders usually offer maximum loans of $25,000 to $50,000, though some lenders will let you borrow $100,000 or more.
 If you see a lender offering a personal loan large enough for financing a mobile home, it might be a good way to borrow the money that you need.
+Your credit will need to be in good shape to qualify, and excellent credit personal loan rates can start around 7.50 percent.

 If you’re wondering how to buy a mobile home and get the best financing, there are a few steps you should follow first.